 Souks and markets in Morocco

 Today, every small population of Morocco enjoys a souk at least one day a week.
-If the population is larger souk have two days a week.
+If the population is larger, souks have two days a week.

-In the cities of Morocco market consists of a set of souks, which always appear around the mosque, are a cluster of streets where artisans meet for trades.
+In the cities of a Morocco market consists of a set of souks, which always appear around the mosque, and in a cluster of streets where artisans meet for trades.

-In the souks grouped stores because of the products they sold and unlike medieval Europe, it was not common in the upper floor of the store live the merchant.
+In the souks, they are grouped because of the products they sold.
+Unlike medieval Europe, it was not common for merchants to live in the upper floor of the stores.

-Luxury products and household goods were located closer to the mosque that artisanal (dyers, potters, metal work, ...) and they were less bothersome.
+Luxury products and household goods were located closer to the mosque thnt artisans (dyers, potters, metal work, ...) and they were less bothersome.
 Part of the souk was reserved to trade in imported objects and luxuries such as precious metals, silks, jewelry, ... this area is called alcaicería and was located in an enclosure that had its own doors.

-The union of the souks with mosque exerts a powerful attraction.
-Most pedestrians traffic running through the streets to the gates of the city, is developed in these areas
+The union of the souks with the mosque exerts a powerful attraction.
+Most pedestrian traffic running through the streets to the gates of the city, have souks developed in these areas